Australian History and Brisbane (and NZ)

 4. Queensland Premier Rugby (QPR) run by Queensland Rugby Union, latest incarnation of NRU, first set up in 1883.

-5. Brisbane A-Grade Rugby League and Queensland Cup run by Queensland Rugby League, first set up in 1908.
+5. Brisbane Rugby League and Queensland Cup run by Queensland Rugby League, first set up in 1908.

 Return to Table of Contents